ChanLiang/ChanLiang.github.io/_pages/about.md

 - **Operations Research II (SEEM3440)** – Covers advanced optimization techniques, including non-linear, integer, and dynamic programming.
 - **Engineering Innovation and Entrepreneurship (SEEM3450)** – A hands-on course focused on identifying engineering opportunities and developing business plans.
+- **Information Technology Management (SEEM5730A & SEEM5730B)** – A graduate-level course on IT strategy, governance, and the management of information systems in organizations.

 ---